AdamShelley/lang-ai/README.md

 **0.0.5** ( /08/2023)
 - Fixed heading border issue on stories page.
 - Non-styling improvements to all pages.
+- Data fetching optimized / Cleaned up.
+- On the backend - votes automatically calculated after duration has been reached.

 **0.0.4** (03/08/2023)
 - Fixed haptics for android.